 Even though casting silver into bars is reasonably straightforward, manufacturing many little bars at once can be expensive.
-This is because melting the silver requires a great deal of energy, and meticulously pouring molten silver into each mold requires a lot of labor.
+This is because melting the silver requires a great deal of energy, and meticulously pouring molten silver into each mould requires a lot of labour.

 Casting big bars weighing more than 100 ounces results in the most cost-effective bar pouring.

 Large bars, such as the 1000-ounce bars that are traded by banks, investment funds, and governments, are virtually invariably produced using the casting method.
 The pressing or minting procedure is frequently used for smaller bars weighing less than 100 ounces.

 Silver is not heated above its melting point during the minting or pressing process of silver bars.
 Instead, it starts with silver blanks, which are sizable chunks of unmarked silver fashioned into bars or rounds.
 The blanks are then subjected to intense pressure using a pressing or stamping machine and a die with the required design.
 The die usually produces a beautiful and glossy finish and features detailed logos.